DustyWerth/DustyWerth.github.io/_works/RAPID.md

 software: 'Leaflet, Microsoft SQL Management Studio, VS Code, FME Form, FME Flow'
 ---

-<strong>-Development and Launch of RAPID Tool:</strong> Played a crucial role in steering the RAPID project from its inception to launch, integrating Leaflet with ArcGIS Online to create a user-friendly and dynamic mapping experience.
+<font size="1"> <strong>-Development and Launch of RAPID Tool:</strong> Played a crucial role in steering the RAPID project from its inception to launch, integrating Leaflet with ArcGIS Online to create a user-friendly and dynamic mapping experience.

 <strong>-Enhanced Accessibility and Effectiveness:</strong> The integration significantly improved the tool's accessibility and effectiveness, enabling real-time interaction with geographic data and supporting the visualization needs of users.